ymg/PerceptualControlTheory-vs.-Subsumption-Test-Cases/README.md

-#HPCT vs. Subsumption Testing scenarios
+##HPCT vs. Subsumption Testing Scenarios

 A project to implement HPCT and Subsumption demos using PureData